aalsup/bce/README.md

 1. **Provide a mechanism to easily create new completion data**

 Currently, there is no easy way to populate the database for a new command.
 Need to consider some approaches for creating new records for commands, sub-commands, arguments, and options.
+Perhaps `YAML` import would be easier to work with, compared to `JSON`.

 2. **Multiple completion databases**